Fiction inspired by the incredibly addictive game, Temple Run

 The rock with a temple built into it was easy enough to spot – it towered above the landscape and was visible from anywhere in the swamp.
 Getting to it was a bit harder – we had to walk on the maze, jumping across breaks in the wall or the wooden walkway.
 Anything that hit the water attracted a rush of crocs – even a piece of stone I threw into the swamp stirred them up.
 I made a mental note that swimming across the swamp would not be a wise option.

 My companion was a truculent giant with a great big gun.
-He was seven feet tall and about four wide, but moved with the grace of a young monkey.
+He was 7 feet tall and about 4 wide but moved with the grace of a young monkey.
 Whatever jumps I struggled to make, he made without even trying hard.
 He spoke very less, and I had a sneaking suspicion he wasn’t very comfortable in English.

 As we neared the temple, we crossed several low gateways festooned with human skeletons – it looked like they were cleverly disguised traps, but we could get past by crawling under them.
 At some points, massive trees grew across the paths – we had to jump over their huge support roots that straddled the wall like huge athletic hurdles.
 At other points, the tree trunks themselves grew on the wall – we had to squeeze past them through any gap we could find between the tree and the wall.